Light field integration in SUGRA theories: Two-derivative SUGRA effective theories

 where $H_o$ is the solution to $\partial_iG_H=0$ and the remaining encodes the non-constant and non-holomorphic part, which in case of not being suppressed would spoil the two-derivative SUSY description.
 Plugging back the solution into the K\"ahler invariant function, we have that the effective theory is described by

-with the ``not'' label indicating evaluation at $H=H_o$.
-Here it is clear that the theory is described, up to next to leading order in $\epsilon$, by a valid $G$ function with no SUSY covariant derivatives and therefore has a reliable two-derivative description. \\ As a remark, notice that this result only relies on the assumption that the $H$ superfields are stabilized, at leading order, at SUSY preserving points.
-Understanding by stabilization points the ones where the Hessian of the scalar potential has no negative nor zero eigenvalues in these directions, namely that they indeed acquire positive mass squared, so that small fluctuation are not dramatic for the stability of the solution. \\ Let us close this section by drawing attention to a potential issue on \ref{leadingSol}, that is the fact that, being $G$ a real composite superfield, the e.o.m. is not a chiral equation.
-This prevents us, in general, from using it for the integration of chiral fields \cite{Brizi:2009nn}.
-In the case of factorizable models, however, this is avoided as the antiholomorphic components of the equations are trivially consistent with the holomorphic ones, in the sense that both lead to vanishing spinor, spinor derivatives and auxiliary components, which at the same time are consistent with the lowest component of the equation that is nothing but the $F$-flatness condition.
-Therefore, the leading part in the solution, \ref{exactsolution}, is given by the chiral set $H_o=\{h_o,0,0\}$.
+with the ``nought'' label indicating evaluation at $H=H_o$.
+Here it is clear that the theory is described, up to next to leading order in $\epsilon$, by a valid $G$ function with no supercovariant derivatives and therefore has a reliable two-derivative SUSY effective description. \\ We can apply the analysis to the sequestered case, for which the Lagrangian is given by \cite{Randall:1998uk, Dimopoulos:2001ui}

+where $G_H$ and $G_L$ depend only on $H$ and $L$ respectively.
+Here it is clear that due to gravitational interactions, encoded in the compensator, the two sectors cannot be completely decoupled, though the situation is better than in the previous case.
+The e.o.m. for the $H$ superfield has an analogous expression like (\ref{fullEOM}), replacing $G$ by $G_H$ and the index $I$, $J$ running only over the $H$ sector.
+Then, the analysis follows almost verbatim noticing that now the corrections to the exact SUSY condition depend only on the compensator, which plays the role of communicating any SUSY breaking effect from, or to, the visible sector in what is called gravitino mediation part of the full anomaly mediation going on in this kind of models \cite{Eramo:2012qd}.
+We find, therefore, that for the effects of having a two-derivative SUSY effective description the factorizable models are as safe as the sequestered ones, although the last ones have the advantage of being further decoupled strengthening the dynamical constraint on the excitation of $H$ fields. \\ Let us close this section by drawing attention to a potential issue on equation (\ref{leadingSol}), that is the fact that, contrary to the exact e.o.m (\ref{fullEOM1}), it is not a chiral superfield equation.
+Indeed the $G$ composite superfield is real and therefore the equation has more components than a chiral one, preventing us, in general, from using it for the integration of chiral fields \cite{Brizi:2009nn}.
+In the case of factorizable models, however, this is avoided as the antiholomorphic components of the equations are trivially consistent with the holomorphic ones, in the sense that both lead to vanishing spinor, spinor derivatives and auxiliary components in both $H$ and $\bar H$, which at the same time are consistent with the lowest component of the equation that, as said before, is the F-flatness condition.
+Therefore, the leading part of the solution is given by the chiral set $H_o=\{h_o,0,0\}$.